Anthrocon/www/content/Events/nightly-dances/index.md

 - All bags are subject to search by convention staff or security personnel, regardless of size, type, or contents.
 - Non-transparent bags larger than 6 × 8 inches will not be permitted into any dances.
 - Clear bags that are larger than 12 × 12 × 9 inches are not allowed into any dances.
-- Approved medical bags are permitted but may be subject to additional screening.
+- Approved medical bags are permitted, but may be subject to additional screening.

 ### Approved Bag Types Examples